xiaotian0219/dragonboat-fullstack-challenge/README.md

 - The user must be able to add a new project using a form displayed as a dialog or a drawer

-- The user must be able to edit a project using a form displayed as a dialog or a drawer
+- The user should be able to edit a project using a form displayed as a dialog or a drawer

 - The user could be able to sort the table by id or title